jorge-ramirez/class-generator/README.md

 ```
 {
     "name": "Foo", // String: The name of the property (Required)
-    "type": "String", // String: The data type of the property (Bool, Date, Decimal, Double, Float, Int, Long, String or user-defined) (Required)
+    "type": "String", // String: The data type of the property, including whether it is a collection and whether it is optional (Required)
-    "isRequired": true, // Bool: Whether or not the property is required.
-(True by default)
-    "isCollection": false, // Bool: Whether or not the property is a collection (an array of 'type' objects').
-(False by default)
-    "description": "" // String: A short description of the property.
-This can be used in the tempalte.
+    "description": "" // String: An optional description of the property.
 (Null by default)
 },
 ```

+##### Type Definitions:

+Aside from the raw data type, the type definition can also specify whether the property is a collection and whether it's optional.
+To specify a collection, surround the type name with square brackets.
+For example, an array of Strings would be specified as `[String]`.
+To specify an optional, add a question mark at the end of the type definition.
+For example, an optional String would be specified as `String?`.

 ##### Example JSON (UserResponse.json):